 - Encore Avenue*: Similar to Moviepix, now known as TMN Encore, this service focused on classic movies.

 - Teletoon Retro: A spinoff of Teletoon based on the program block of the same name.
 With the channel's launch in 2007, Teletoon also briefly brought back the block on weeknights before the late-night Detour (now Teletoon at Night) block.
-Despite having over 9 million subscribers and being more popular with viewers than Teletoon itself, it was shut down in September 2015 to expand Cartoon Network's coverage and make room for Disney Channel (depending on your provider).
+Despite having over 9 million subscribers and being more popular with viewers than Teletoon itself, it was shut down in September 2015 to expand Cartoon Network's coverage and make room for Disney Channel.